X278-2016/team-11/README.md

 ## Running the Django application

 First, run `npm install && bower install` to make sure all dependencies are included.
 Next, navigate into the "djangodispatcher" service.
 Once here, run `"./node_modules/.bin/webpack" -d`.
 This command will look inside the "index.js" and "webpack.config.js" files and compile the react code appropriately.
 This command should be run each time react code is edited.
 After that, run `python manage.py makemigrations dispatcher`.
 This prepares the database migrations for the dispatcher application based on the models.
 After the migrations have been prepared, run `python manage.py migrate`.
 These commands should be run each time a model is updated to create the necessary database table changes.
 Finally, run `python manage.py runserver`.
+To create a user initially, run `python manage.py createsuperuser`

 Commands: